-For those of you that actually want copepods in your tanks, you have the option of buying them.
+For those of you who actually want copepods in your tanks, you have the option of buying them.
 However, it might be more rewarding to raise them yourself:

 - Start by getting yourself a container.
-Any 10-gallons bucket will do.
+Any 10-gallon bucket will do.
 That should be enough.
 Though, if you can afford a proper aquarium, you might as well get one.

 - Find a suitable location to position the container.
 Keep it away from places that expose it to direct heat or cold.
 Copepods will not respond positively to extreme temperatures.